What To Do After A Workplace Accident

 Move To A Safe Area And Call For Help

 More than anything else, it’s important to move to a safe area to avoid sustaining more injuries and ensure that your injuries are treated accordingly.
 If you have a company doctor or nurse available, summon a colleague or your supervisor to call them.
-It is important to seek medical attention first and, then, contact a lawyer early to ensure that you’re doing the right thing
+It is important to seek medical attention first and, then, contact Tampa car accident lawyers early to ensure that you’re doing the right thing

 Refrain from releasing any statements about the accident while your injuries are still being treated as you might be blurting out things that are unclear, illogical, or self-incriminating, of which your supervisor might immediately take note and use against you.
 If that happens, it could mean a possible reduction in the supposed amount of compensation you can get from the insurance company or your employer.